kevinhwang91/nvim-ufo/README.md

 - Never block Neovim
 - Adding folds high accuracy with Folding Range in LSP
 - Support Fallback and customize strategy for fold provider
+- Peek folded line and jump the desired location with less redraw

 ## Quickstart